The RB Cycle Graphic Camera owned by James Henry Breasted (D. 17490).

 A collation of the "Blessing of Ptah" text from Abu Simbel in the notebooks of James Henry Breasted (D. 17464).

 Dr. Watson Boyes and a group of students in front of the human-Headed Winged Bull known (OIM A7369; P. 21850).

 M. Numa Patlagean, sculptor, and Dr. Breasted in the study in Haskell looking at the bust of the latter (N. 10955 / P. 18899).

 The Oriental Institute Museum Archives is the official repository for documentation related to the Oriental Institute's administration, expeditions, photography, faculty, and staff.
-It is the mission of the Museum Archives to perform curatorial and information services pertaining to these collections including conservation, preservation, and access.
+It is the mission of the Museum Archives to perform curatorial and information services pertaining to these collections.
+These services include conservation and research access including provenance, information requests, and outreach.
 The Museum Archives primary collections consist of the following:

 - Correspondence of the Director's office begining with James Henry Breasted

 - Papers of Oriental Institute faculty and staff

 - Curatorial records and correspondence of the museum